 Worship Offerings for Children.

 The Holy Habits podcast is a new Christian formation program that has had two seasons–Advent 2020 and Lent 2021.
-In these 30-45 minute conversations, our Associate Rector, the Rev. Savannah Ponder, interviews lay people, deacons, priests, bishops, and seminary professors to talk about various spiritual disciplines.
+These 30-45 minute conversations are interviews of lay people, deacons, priests, bishops, and seminary professors about various spiritual disciplines.
 This is an exploration into the shape of a life well-lived, that is, a life oriented to receiving the gift of belonging to God.